Synthetixio/SIPs/SIPS/sip-85.md

 ## Simple Summary

-This SIP proposes a model for socializing the costs of managing the reading of the oracle while reducing gas costs to mint, claim, burn and transfer significantly.
+This SIP proposes a model for socializing the costs of reading of the oracle while reducing gas costs to mint, claim, burn and transfer significantly.

 ## Abstract